 The concept of Advance Format storage devices, with their underlying 4k sector sizes, is one which can cause a certain amount of confusion to newcomers.
 This is unfortunate, because once you understand the basics it is actually very simple – and the same rules apply across all 4k devices, regardless of vendor.
 Sadly, some of those vendors who do not yet support Advanced Format have taken the predictable route of attempting to use it as a method of attacking those that do.
 It is of course in their interest to confuse things further.
-I work for a vendor that does support Advanced Format, so this page is my attempt to bring clarity to the subject.
+At the time when I wrote this page, I worked for a vendor whose products did support Advanced Format, so this page was my attempt to bring clarity to the subject.
 To keep things simple, the page you are reading will discuss the basics, while the deep dive page will be a deep dive for those who like to look under the covers.

 If you really want things simplified, to the extent that you don’t want to understand what’s happening and just need answers, you can skip right down to the section called “So What’s The Answer?
 What Do I Do?”.